MTraveller/cotal-drf/README.md

 ### Validate Python

-Python code were checked against PEP8 VSCode extension, and errors/warnings was fixed during development.
+Python code was checked against the PEP8 VSCode extension, and errors and warnings were fixed during development.

 <br>